coffee2code/notifications-for-collapsed-admin-menu/readme.txt

 == Changelog ==

 = () =
+* New: Load text domain for the plugin
 * Change: Use `version()` to set version for enqueued JS file
 * Change: Hook initialization to 'plugins_loaded' action
     * Add `do_init()` as the primary initializer hooked to 'plugins_loaded'